KallistaXue/social-media-app/README.md

 6. Test the API using Postman.

-## Introduction
-This is a social media app where users can connect, share, and engage with the world.
-Functions includes:
-- Register user account and create user profile
-- Log in to user account
-- Post (create/update/display/delete)
-- Comment on a post
-- Like a post

 ## API Endpoints and Usage
 API (Application Programming Interface) documentation for the social media app, including resources and endpoints design.